Heapy/kotlin_jobs/README.md

 # ⚠️ Project Archived

-Project will no longer maintained.
+Project is no longer maintained.
 [KotlinBy/awesome-kotlin](https://github.com/KotlinBy/awesome-kotlin) will have such functionality as part of it.

 # Kotlin Jobs Builder